Charlie Krank: Career

-Charlie Krank, an employee of the San Francisco game store Gambit, started volunteering to help Chaosium playtest in 1978 and became a paid employee two years later.
+Charlie Krank was working as an employee at the San Francisco game store Gambit, when he began to volunteer to playtest for Chaosium in 1978 and two years later he was hired as a paid employee.
 Krank designed the collectible card game Mythos, which won the 1996 Best Card Game award at Origins.
-When Greg Stafford founded Issaries, Inc. and left Chaosium after 25 years, long-time employee and part owner Krank stepped up as the new president of Chaosium.
-Chaosium almost went out of business in 2003, and for a time afterward it was run out of president Krank's house with no paid staff.
+Krank was a long-time employee and part owner of Chaosium when Greg Stafford founded Issaries, Inc. and left the company after 25 years, so Krank became the new president of Chaosium.
+Chaosium nearly shut down in 2003, but Krank ran the company out of his house for a time without any paid staff.

 On September 11, 2008, Krank informed the public that his friend and fellow long-time Chaosium employee Lynn Willis had been diagnosed with Parkinson's disease.
 Krank later reported that Willis died on January 18, 2013.

 In a forum posting of 3 June 2015, Sandy Petersen announced that Krank was no longer President of Chaosium.